pulumi/terraform-provider-google-beta/website/docs/r/cloud_run_service.html.markdown

 }

 # The Service is ready to be used when the "Ready" condition is True
-# Due to Terraform and API limitations this is best accessed through a local variable
+# Due to provider and API limitations this is best accessed through a local variable
 locals {
   cloud_run_status = {
     for cond in google_cloud_run_service.default.status[0].conditions :